Means-tested bursaries

 Music Scholarships

-We have a proud music tradition and music is an essential part of school life.
-We offer a small number of music scholarships to new pupils joining the school in Year 7 and, depending on the scholar’s musical ability, the scholarship is worth either a 20% reduction on school fees or covers the cost of instrumental lessons.
+We have a proud music tradition here at GSAL and music is an essential part of school life.
+We offer a small number of music scholarships to new pupils joining the school into Year 7 and, depending on the scholar’s musical ability, the scholarship is worth either a 20% reduction on school fees or covers the cost of instrumental lessons.

-In order to apply for a music scholarship, please indicate your interest on our online application form.
+In order to apply for a music scholarship, please indicate your interest when you apply to the school on our online application form.